jguzzo522/project2house/README.md

 After creating the initial model, a Tornado chart was generated through Matplotlib,to illustrate the influence of each coefficient on the house price.
 The chart reveals that an increase in the value of the variable 'grade_11 Excellent' has the most substantial positive effect on the price, indicating that houses with this grade experience a considerable price increase.
 Conversely, the presence of 'grade_4 Low' has the most pronounced negative impact on the price, suggesting that houses with this grade exhibit a substantial decrease in value.
 This visual representation underscores the importance of certain factors in determining house prices and provides valuable insights for homeowners.
 ![Screen Shot 2024-02-07 at 3 34 10 PM](https://github.com/jguzzo522/project2house/assets/75549456/97663077-fcfc-4f8a-92a0-a591525329f2)

+## Testing the Accuracy of the Regression Model
+### Mean Absoulte Error (MAE)
+ In order to analyze how well the second Model predicted actual values, the MAE was calculated.
+The Second Model had an MAE of 289312.45.
+This number indicates that the average absoulte difference between the predicted house prices and the actual house prices is approximately $289,312.85.
+ ### Root Mean Squared Error for Residual (RMSE)
+ In this project RMSE was used as a metric to ass the goodness of fit of the second model by examining the errors of residuals.
+Residuals are the diffrences between observed values and perdicted values of the model.
+The RMSE for the second model was 438,022.17.
+This indicates that the average difference between the observed values and the predicted values of the second model is approximately $438,022.11.
 ## Second Model Created Using StatsModels

 In an effort to create a more impactful and statistically significant model, a second model was created using only the significant data (p<0.05) from the inital model.
 However, after running the second model through Multiple Linear Regression, the chart indicated that the model only accounted for 38% of the variance.
 The first model accounted for 39% of all variance, indicating that this model explains 1% kess of the variance in price.